tom-bjorkholm/edit-cfg-json/doc/edit-cfg-json_api.md

 every one of them and add none would be refusing the decision the shape of the member exists to allow.

-**A new element is copied and never invented.** Where the class declares that every element of a list or every value of a dict is a configuration object, the declaration says which class to make one of, and one of that class holding its own declared values is what a new element is.
+**A new element is copied and never invented**, from one of three places, every one of them the application's.
+Where the class declares that every element of a list or every value of a dict is a configuration object, the declaration says which class to make one of, and one of that class holding its own declared values is what a new element is.
 Where it declares nothing, the values the class declares for the member itself are the pattern: the first element of them, and failing that the first element the member holds now.
-A member that has neither is a member the editor has nothing to copy for, and it says so rather than inventing a value that the application never mentioned.
+And where no value at all says, the declared type of the member does, which `_typed_element` is: `list[str]` says that an element of that list is text, and the empty text is the one value of that kind that says no more than which kind it is.
+It is asked last because a value the application wrote says more about what belongs in that list than its kind does.
+A member that has none of the three is a member the editor has nothing to copy for, and it says so rather than inventing a value that the application never mentioned.

 **What cannot be done is said and not left to be discovered.** A dict whose keys are the ones its class declares cannot gain or lose one at all —